noodnik2/oauth2emailbridge/backend/README-Centralized.md

-# Centralized OAuth2 Service Provider
+# Centralized OAuth2 Token Authority

 A significant clarification gained from carrying out this PoC is the realization of the need for ... _something else_...